 to reduce post-operative adhesions and edema, as well as reduced scar tissue

-Massage is a common, normal part of life in many cultures
+Massage is a common part of life in many cultures

 People go and receive a massage like they go out to get food to have at home, or clean their house or talk to friends.
 It is just something they do.